SChernykh/p2pool/README.md

 - You have to use the primary wallet address for mining.
 Subaddresses and integrated addresses are not supported, just like with monerod solo mining.
 - Check that ports 18080 (Monero p2p port) and 37889 (p2pool p2p port) are open in your firewall to ensure better connectivity.
 If you're mining from a computer behind NAT (like a router) you could consider forwarding the ports to your local machine.
 - You can connect multiple miners to the same p2pool node.
 The more the better!
+- Starting from p2pool v1.7, you can add `--mini` to p2pool command line to connect to the **p2pool-mini** sidechain.
+Note that it will also change the default p2p port from 37889 to 37888.

 Step-by-step guide: